 The compensation committee of our board of directors will administer the equity incentive plan.
 Our board also has the authority to administer the plan and to take all actions that the compensation committee is otherwise authorized to take under the plan.
 Grants will be awarded under the equity incentive plan entirely in the discretion of the compensation committee.
 As a result, we are unable to determine at this time the recipients, amounts and values of future benefits to be received under the plan.
-We anticipate that in connection with the offering, we will grant options to purchase an aggregate of approximately 350,000 shares of our common stock to approximately 175 employees.
-All of these options will have an exercise price equal to the initial public offering price of the common stock in the offering and will be subject to annual vesting over a four-year period.
+We anticipate that shortly following completion of the offering, we will grant options to purchase an aggregate of approximately 350,000 shares of our common stock to approximately 175 employees.
+We anticipate that all of these options will have an exercise price equal to the fair market value of the common stock on the date of grant and will be subject to annual vesting over a four-year period.